 Academic Standing Appeals

-Students with extenuating circumstances that have negatively affected their academic performance may file an appeal for earlier readmission through the Associate Vice President of Enrollment Services.
+Students with extenuating circumstances that have negatively affected their academic performance may file an appeal for readmission through the Admission's Office.
 The deadline for appeals is 2 days before the semester begins.
 Appeals received after the deadline will be considered only for a subsequent term.
 Appeals must include transcripts of all work and the nature of extenuating circumstances relating to the academic deficiency.
 Appeals will be considered on a case-by-case basis.
-The Armstrong Academic Appeals Committee will make a recommendation to the president, and the decision of the president is final.
 A student admitted/readmitted on appeal is on academic probation and must achieve a minimum of 2.0 for the probationary semester.
 Failure to do so will result in academic suspension.